TravelSouth America

 6. Colombia

-Colombia combines vibrant cities and stunning beaches, making it one of the safest places to visit in South America for budget-conscious travelers.
+Colombia combines vibrant cities and stunning beaches, making it one of the safest destinations to visit in South America for budget-conscious travelers.
 Known for its low cost of living and renowned healthcare system, Colombia is a top choice for expats.
 Medellín, a popular hub for remote work, draws tourists year-round thanks to its warm weather and welcoming coffee shop culture.
 With affordable co-working spaces and easy-to-find accommodations, remote workers find Colombia an appealing and practical destination.

 While Colombia’s GPI score sits at 2.69, safety for travelers varies by area.
 As locals advise, “no dar papaya”—or “don’t make yourself a target”—which means being mindful with belongings and avoiding poorly lit areas alone.
 Smaller cities like Pereira offer lower crime rates than major cities like Medellín, adding more options for safe travel and temporary stays.